-When Al Buck developed his famous model 110 Folding Hunter knife, he also chose to incorporate a Lockback locking mechanism to keep the blade in the open position when in use.
+When Al Buck developed his famous model 110 Folding Hunter, he also chose to incorporate a Lockback locking mechanism to keep the blade in the open position when in use.

 Since then such locking mechanisms have become the standard design for large folding knives.